Nous House Australia

 We may otherwise terminate this Agreement, or the membership of any individual Members, for convenience by giving you one month’s prior written notice.

-2.5 Following Termination
+2.5 Following Termination or Expiry

-(b) (Removal of property) Prior to the termination of this Agreement, or if this Agreement is terminated by us without giving prior notice then immediately on termination, you must remove all of your and your Personnel’s property from the Nous House Premises.
-After providing you with reasonable notice, we will be entitled to dispose of any property remaining in or on the office space after the termination of this Agreement without any obligation to store such property, and to the extent permissible by law, you waive any claims or demands regarding such property or our handling of such property.
+(b) (Removal of property) Prior to the termination or expiry of this Agreement, or if this Agreement is terminated by us without giving prior notice then immediately on termination, you must remove all of your and your Personnel’s property from the Nous House Premises.
+After providing you with reasonable notice, we will be entitled to dispose of any property remaining in or on the office space after the termination or expiry of this Agreement without any obligation to store such property, and to the extent permissible by law, you waive any claims or demands regarding such property or our handling of such property.
 You will be responsible to pay any fees reasonably incurred by us regarding such removal.